Disclaimer: Upstart is not a financial advisor, the following content is for informational purposes only.

 Given the unprecedented nature of this crisis, everyone is worried about their financial future, and experts aren’t able to help quell those fears, either.

 The good news?
-There are plenty of proven financial health habits that are still valuable.
+There are plenty of proven basic financial survival tips that are still valuable.
 In fact, they are even more relevant now in the wake of this crisis.
 Launching a proactive financial strategy might sound overwhelming right now, but, broken down into small, doable steps—you can begin your journey to financial security.
 As success mentor and author Darren Hardy said, “the slightest adjustments to your daily routines can dramatically alter the outcomes in your life.”

 “Too many people spend money they haven’t earned, to buy things they don’t want, to impress people that they don’t like,” claimed actor Will Rogers.
 It might be painful to look at cashflow right now, but you need to do it if you’re going to understand how to maximize it.